The Real Estate M&A and Private Equity Review: Japan

 In April 2020, Japan Rental Housing Investment Corporation,13 having Daiwa Securities Group Inc as sponsor, implemented an absorption-type merger, with Japan Healthcare Investment Corporation (NHI)14 as the absorbed corporation.
 This transaction sought to expand the asset size, obtain stability of proceeds and disperse the risk of the combined entities in a complementary way.

 More recently, in March 2021, Japan Retail Fund Investment Corporation (JRF) and MCUBS MidCity Investment Corporation (MMI), both having Mitsubishi Corp.-UBS Realty Inc. as a sponsor, implemented an absorption-type merger, with JRF15 as the surviving corporation and MMI16 as the absorbed corporation.

 Some of the most significant real estate private equity transactions in past years are described below.

 In November 2014, the Blackstone Group announced that funds affiliated with Blackstone Real Estate Partners Asia would make an investment in connection with an agreement to acquire GE Japan Corporation's residential real estate business consisting of approximately 200 residential properties for over ¥190 billion.

-In March 2015, Bain Capital Private Equity announced that it would launch a take-private transaction for publicly traded Japan Wind Development Co Ltd (JWD)15 in partnership with JWD's management.
-The transaction would take place in accordance with the TOB process, and the final purchase price of the TOB process was about ¥7.3 billion.
+In March 2015, Bain Capital Private Equity announced that it would launch a take-private transaction for publicly traded Japan Wind Development Co Ltd (JWD)17 in partnership with JWD's management.
+The transaction was effected by a TOB process, and the final purchase price was approximately ¥7.3 billion.

 Real estate companies and firms